-There are thousands of marketing tech vendors that offer organizations like yours the ability to store and organize first-party data.
-But it’s only the CDP that allows you to do all that and activate it with ease.
+There are thousands of marketing technology vendors that offer organizations like yours the ability to store and organize first-party data.
+But it’s only the customer data platform that allows you to do all that and activate that data with ease.

 Thus, it’s best to make a business case to leadership for the platform over legacy systems.